-When it comes to small businesses, I’m unapologetically biased toward using e-mail marketing as their primary marketing channel, and for good reason.
+When it comes to small businesses, I’m unapologetically biased toward using e-mail marketing as a primary marketing channel, and for good reason.
 For over 20 years now, I’ve watched Mom and Pops, established local brick and mortars and start-ups literally throw away their money on the latest digital marketing tactics and the result was the same every time.

 No new customers.
 No buzz.
 No new reservations.
 No stronger name recognition in the community.
 Just a bill from a Facebook, Google AdWords or an SEO consultant with passionate encouragement to spend more.